How Much Exercise Does a Pug Need? A Complete Guide for Club Pug Members

 1. Tug-With-Training – Ask for sit or drop every 15 sec.

 2. Snuffle Mat Foraging – Mental workout that satisfies natural digging instincts.
+Check out this fun food themed mat or this funtastic flower themed mat.

 4. Find-It Cup Game – Hide kibble under plastic cups and shuffle.